About the Course

 DineshRaj Naidu is our very own National Hockey player and is also our current Diploma in Sport and Wellness Management (DSWM) student who enrolled in 2016.
 He represented Singapore in the recent 2017 SEA Games and won a bronze medal.
-He picked up hockey as young as 13 years old when he watched his dad play hockey and got interested in the sport.

 In Dinesh’s words, “Education and sports is always parallel.
 If you can excel in sports, I don't see why you can’t do the same in your education.”